sirarsalih/sirarsalih.github.io/README.md

 Create an account or login at [Cloudflare](https://cloudflare.com) to setup SSL for your new site.

-Cloudflare's name servers (NS) need to be added at the registrar site (GoDaddy):
+Cloudflare's name servers (NS) need to replace the default ones at the registrar site (GoDaddy):

 ```
 amy.ns.cloudflare.com